 - Pain that is severe or that has gotten dramatically worse

-- Progressive weakness in a leg or foot
+- Progressive weakness or numbness in a leg or foot

 - Difficulty walking, standing, or moving

 - Numbness in the genital or rectal area

 - Burning or difficulty with urination